 1 > 2 || 3 > 2 = TRUE 1 > 2 && 3>2 = FALSE

 So back to the phrase Physical OR logical, this generally means PCI accepts Physical segmentation, even if there is NO LOGICAL SEGMENTATION?
 What does that mean?
 Does it mean if I have two systems hooked into the same switch, on the same network, pinging each other, I set up a physical brick wall between these two systems, I have achieved Network Segmentation?
 Surely not.
+The physical segmentation example here would be having two separate switches servicing two different networks as opposed to using a single switch and using it’s logical functions to achieve that segmentation.
+Can both be used or one or the other?
+Yes, either can be used.
 So whoever have written this phrase either needs to clarify this statement proper, or simply, he or she is !(Tech Nerd).

 At a high level, adequate network segmentation isolates systems that store, process, or transmit cardholder data from those that do not.